A Complete 3-Day Osaka Itinerary

 Creo-Ru

-Creo-Ru is a great spot in Dotonbori to grab some takoyaki.
-Just grab a spot in line at the food stall outside of the restaurant.
-The queue is usually long but the line moves pretty quickly.
+Creo-Ru is a great spot in Dotonbori to grab some of one of Osaka’s most famous street foods, takoyaki.
+Takoyaki is a ball-shaped snack made with a wheat flour base, pieces of octopus, tempura scraps, green onion, and covered in a sweet yet savory sauce.
+To get some takoyaki to-go just grab a spot in line at the food stall outside of the restaurant.
+The queue is usually long but the line moves pretty quickly!

 Matsuzakagyu Yakiniku M, Hozenji Yokocho

 Matsuzakagyu Yakiniku M, Hozenji Yokocho offers unique culinary experiences where you can enjoy yakiniku which translates to “grilled meat.”
 Here you cook your own steak and choose your own cuts of Matsuzaka beef.
-It’s not cheap but if you’re wanting to try some of Japan’s finest steak, this is a meal worth savoring.
+It’s not cheap but if you want to try some of Japan’s finest steak, this is a meal worth savoring.

 DAY 1: 3-DAY OSAKA ITINERARY